 Age enhances our capacity for audacity, ingenuity, discerning wisdom, and for savoring life and riding its ups and downs with equanimity and humor.
 Winter’s Graces offers a heartening vision of aging that celebrates its many gifts, acknowledges its challenges, and reveals how the last season of life can be the most fulfilling of all.

-I invite you to consider the scientific evidence presented here and in my forthcoming book, to be inspired by the words and experiences of elders themselves, and to discover the attitudes, behaviors, and developmental trends that help make growing older a blessing (not a curse), a home-coming, a humbling triumph, and a culmination worthy of celebration.
+I invite you to consider the scientific evidence presented here and in my book, to be inspired by the words and experiences of elders themselves, and to discover the attitudes, behaviors, and developmental trends that help make growing older a blessing (not a curse), a home-coming, a humbling triumph, and a culmination worthy of celebration.

 Winter’s Graces is filled with unexpected good news about growing older and highlights many qualities that ripen with age, including audacious authenticity, creative ingenuity, deepening courage, necessary fierceness, self-transcending generosity, and an increasing capacity to honor what matters most and to let go of the rest.